SaingHmineTun/TMKTypingTutor/README.md

 14. Neon Theme
 15. Green Theme

-Each theme features carefully designed color schemes with gradient backgrounds and consistent UI elements for an enhanced user experience.
+Each theme features carefullydesigned color schemes with gradient backgrounds and consistent UI elements for an enhanced user experience.

 ## Screenshots